green-coding-solutions/eco-ci-energy-estimation/README.md

 ingest a file from your repository without having to upstream it with us.
 But since this is a community open source plugin upstream is preferred, right :)

 ### GitLab
-To use Eco-CI in your GitLab pipeline, you must first include a reference to the eco-ci-gitlab.yml file as such:
+To use Eco CI in your GitLab pipeline, you must first include a reference to the eco-ci-gitlab.yml file as such:
 ```
 include:
   remote: 'https://raw.githubusercontent.com/green-coding-solutions/eco-ci-energy-estimation/main/eco-ci-gitlab.yml'